-The latest Primary 1 BMI statistics21 indicate that we are not making enough progress on this issue as obesity rates in Primary 1 children continue to rise and have reached 10.5%.
+The latest Primary 1 BMI statistics27 indicate that we are not making enough progress on this issue as obesity rates in Primary 1 children continue to rise and have reached 10.5%.
 We need to see a refreshed, improved focus in this area as a matter of urgency.

-- 2.16 (not an action) - 2.17 We welcome and support the proposed collaboration with Young Scot and the Scottish Youth Parliament to better understand and respond to children and young people's perceptions and experiences of food.
+- 2.16 We welcome the intention to fit healthy weight, diet and nutrition within the forthcoming ten year Child and Adolescent Health and Wellbeing Action Plan.
+We expect that a framework proposed in the Action Plan, shows links with existing policies and guidance which address healthy weight, diet, physical activity, and mental health including stigma related to body weight.
+Encouraged by the positive framing of the title of the document, we expect it focuses on ways to achieve healthy weight and improve lifestyle. - 2.17 We welcome and support the proposed collaboration with Young Scot and the Scottish Youth Parliament to better understand and respond to children and young people's perceptions and experiences of food.
 We would welcome clarification of the funding source for this commitment.
 Learning from this collaboration should be shared and followed up with action.

 Additionally, we strongly believe that all of the above actions need to be focused on those most at risk of overweight and obesity.
 Point 2.2 of the consultation states that the strategy will seek to prioritise work with families in poverty and on low incomes.
-This is of paramount importance and we have seen the success of such an approach in Amsterdam where childhood overweight and obesity dropped within the first three years of their Healthy Weight for all Children programme, especially in children with low and very low socio economic status22.
+This is of paramount importance and we have seen the success of such an approach in Amsterdam where childhood overweight and obesity dropped within the first three years of their Healthy Weight for all Children programme especially in children with low and very low socio economic status28.

 Framing obesity problem in terms of child rights could support actions on healthy weight from birth to adulthood.
-Child rights to health and play can add legal and moral impetus to public health measures and can reframe health as a shared responsibility of the state, parents, and child23.
-Scottish Ministers have a duty under the Children and Young People (Scotland) Act 2014 to keep under consideration whether there are any steps that they could take that might give further effect in Scotland to the UN Convention on the Rights of the Child14.
+Child rights to health and play can add legal and moral impetus to public health measures and can reframe health as a shared responsibility of the state, parents, and child29.
+Scottish Ministers have a duty under the Children and Young People (Scotland) Act 2014 to keep under consideration whether there are any steps that they could take that might give further effect in Scotland to the UN Convention on the Rights of the Child19.
 The Convention on the Rights of the Child protects the child's right to food in the context of the right to life, survival and development, to health, to nutrition and to an adequate standard of living.

 The importance of developing healthy diet and physical activity preferences from as early as possible has been stressed by the experts, including the WHO ECHO group.
-The first 1000 days from conception offer a unique opportunity for obesity prevention^{24,25} and public health efforts should focus on this period.
-The practical example of this approach is the Amsterdam Healthy Weight Programme - the first milestone in their 20-year plan, which started in 2012, is for all Amsterdam children aged 0-5 to be healthy weight in 2018 - after 6 years of the programme^{22,26}.
+The first 1000 days from conception offer a unique opportunity for obesity prevention^{30,31} and public health efforts should focus on this period.
+The practical example of this approach is the Amsterdam Healthy Weight Programme - the first milestone in their 20-year plan, which started in 2012, is for all Amsterdam children aged 0-5 to be healthy weight in 2018 - after 6 years of the programme^{28,32}.